Functional L-Optimality Subsampling for Massive Data

-In most applications that the response is discrete, the functional linear model may not be sufficient to fit the data.
-For this scenario, it is intuitive to extend the estimation method in generalized linear model to the model with a discrete scalar response variable and functional predictors.
-To describe the relationship between the functional predictors and the scalar response from an exponential family distribution (e.g. Binomial distribution and Poisson distribution), we consider a functional generalized linear model, namely, FGLM. \cite{james2002generalized} extends generalized linear models to the model with some functional predictors.
-And \cite{muller2005generalized} approximates the functional predictor with a truncated Karhunen-Lo{\`e}ve expansion and gets the estimators through maximizing a functional quasi-likelihood. \cite{ cardot2005estimation}, \cite{yao2005functional}, \cite{crainiceanu2009generalized}, \cite{li2010generalized}, \cite{mclean2014functional} and \cite{li2020inference} also study the FGLM and extend the FGLM to semi-parametric FGLM.
-The basic FGLM is:
+In most applications with a discrete response, the functional linear model may not be appropriate to fit the data.
+To describe the relationship between the functional predictors and the scalar response from an exponential family distribution (e.g. the Binomial distribution and Poisson distribution), we consider a functional generalized linear model, namely, FGLM.
+FGLM was first proposed by \cite{james2002generalized}. \cite{muller2005generalized} approximated the functional predictor with a truncated Karhunen-Lo{\`e}ve expansion and gets the estimators through maximizing a functional quasi-likelihood. \cite{ cardot2005estimation}, \cite{yao2005functional}, \cite{crainiceanu2009generalized}, \cite{li2010generalized}, \cite{mclean2014functional} and \cite{li2020inference} also studied the FGLM and extended the FGLM to semi-parametric FGLM.
+The basic FGLM can be expressed as:

 where $\alpha$ is the intercept, $\psi(\cdot)$ is a twice continuously differentiable function and the function $\psi^{-1}(\cdot)$ is called the link function.
 For example, in the case of logistic functional regression, $\psi(\cdot) = exp(\cdot)/(1+exp(\cdot))$.